pierre-rouleau/pel/doc/pel-manual.rst

 - ``pel-company-mode`` toggles the Company mode on/off for the current buffer if it can.
 Activation is not allowed when Auto Complete mode is active for the current buffer.
-- ``pel-completion-help`` shows the state of the auto completion global and buffer specific modes.
+- ``pel-completion-info`` shows the state of the auto completion global and buffer specific modes.
 It displays if the packages are available and whether they are enabled on not.
 - ``pel-complete`` performs an explicit completion using the completion mode